JoelGRod/Algorithms/README.md

 * Ex 47: Given a string return all possible substrings

-* Ex 48: Given a users array return most common hobbies
+* Ex 48: Given an users array return most common hobbies

+* Ex 49: Given a string return characters that only appears once and the first one of them.